TunahanIbis/Kodluyoruz-JavaScript-Course/Worksheet 1/README.md

 # Student Portal

-<b>I have designed a little application that calculates the letter grade of the specified numeric grade.</b>
+<b>I have designed a little application that calculates the letter grade of the specified numeric grade of a student.</b>

 ## Details
 * First of all, here are the corresponding letters of numeric grades: